bart747/bart747/_posts/2016-01-05-progressive-images.md

 I assumed that most of the time images are pixelated or 'unfinished' for about a second.
-Sometimes that process is quicker, sometimes far much longer.
+Sometimes that process is quicker, sometimes much longer.

 Without focusing on edge cases, I made 3 different animations for different load speeds.